 - Bonds - The LCRA may issue bonds to finance redevelopment and blight remediation.

-The Land Clearance for Redevelopment Authority is governed by a board of five commissioners that are appointed by the Mayor and confirmed by the City Council.
-Commissioners serve three-year terms.
+The Land Clearance for Redevelopment Authority is governed by a board of 5 commissioners that are appointed by the Mayor and confirmed by the City Council.
+Commissioners serve 3 year terms.

 The LCRA may prepare blight studies and redevelopment plans, review privately-prepared blight studies and redevelopment plans, and recommend their approval to City Council.
+For site-specific redevelopment plans, the applicant must submit the site plan for the project to the City for review through the pre-application processprior to submitting it to the LCRA for review.
 Within designated redevelopment areas, the LCRA reviews redevelopment projects for consistency with the adopted redevelopment plan.
 Projects that conform to the plan are entitled to property tax abatement equal to 100% of the increase in assessed value of the land and improvements for a ten-year period.
 In Casey's Marketing Co. v.
 Land Clearance for Redevelopment Authority of Independence, Mo., 101 S.W.3d 23 (Mo.
 App.
 W.D.) the Court determined that under Section 99.700 RSMo., if the property has been blighted and the proposal meets the redevelopment plan, the developer is entitled to tax abatement as a matter of right.